 We are concerned about the safety of all our students and it is important that the school does all that it can to protect them.
 We have established a "peanut-free" table.
 Preference for seating at this table will be given to children who suffer from peanut and other food allergies documented in the nurse's office.
-The number of non-allergic children allowed to sit at this table will be up to the discretion of the teacher on duty.
+Only one guest who agree to comply with the peanut-free guidelines may be invited by a child with a food allergy at the designated table.